Tango Down Stubby Grip Review

 While that was the prevailing logic for a few years, shooters are beginning to understand that both types of grips have their applications.
 For example, angled foregrips are better suited to thumb-over-bore styling shooting than vertical grips.
 This is because they allow the shooter to get a more positive grip that still allows their support hand to be rotated into position.
 This type of shooting is best for countering recoil, but not necessarily muzzle rise.

-Conversely, vertical grips are better at countering muzzle rise – this is why these grips were originally designed for fully automatic weapons like assault rifles and submachine guns.
+Conversely, vertical grips are better at countering muzzle rise – this is why these grips were originally designed for fully automatic weapons and submachine guns.
 Both of these types of firearms tend to suffer from excessive muzzle climb because of their rapid rates of fire.

 AVG, VFG, BFG?